Hepatitis B

 Hepatitis B is irritation and swelling (inflammation) of the liver due to infection with the hepatitis B virus (HBV).

-Other types of viral hepatitis include hepatitis A, hepatitis C, and hepatitis D.
+Other types of viral hepatitis include hepatitis A, hepatitis C, hepatitis D, and hepatitis E.

 Hepatitis B virus